yasamari/huggingface_hub/README.md

 I like using the term `diffusers pipeline` because it's more specific than just 'model'.

 - Note that we also want to provide progress-bars to clients as files are downloaded, so we can report what files are being downloaded and how long it'll be until they're complete.

+- We'll also want to specify file-types, specifically onnx versus safetensors mostly, in addition to dtypes.
+(I don't think we'll be using pickle-files.)

+- Note that a significant issue is that diffusers doesn't have sym-linking of components between repos, meaning that a single T5XXLEncoder might get downloaded multiple times, one for each repo.

 ### References: